YWenxi/tzkg/readme.md

   mln(testing_configs.main_path, testing_configs.workspace_path, preprocess=False)
   ```

 - The `setup_in_oen_step()` function reads the original inputs (`csv/txt/owl/rdf`) and then genetate a set of `{train/test/valid}.txt` files which should be used by mln and kge modules.
+It contains following steps:
+  - data preprocessing: from original data format to a directory where we stores `{train/test/valid}.txt` files.
+  - mln preprocessing: search for rules, find hidden triples
+  - move output files to `workspace` directory
 - The output `metadata` is a dict object storing information which would later be used to update configuration.
+It could be used to update `configs`
+- The `train()` function runs all KGE training process, including validation and test.
+And it does an `infer_step` to output final scores to all hidden triples in `annotation.txt`.

+### Notes
+- Some test settings could be found at
+  - `tzkg/inference/config.py`, or
+  - saved `configs.json` on gpu server: `pLogicNet/record/{timestamp}/{iteration}/TransE`

+### References
+- `run.py` at `pLogicNet` and `run.py` ar `pLogicNet/kge`